taocpp/PEGTL/README.md

 ## Changelog

-A new changelog will start here soon.
+A new changelog will start here with version 1.0.

 ## License